-Task Leader Q-PLAN with the support of the other business partners (CBS, WR,) developed a draft of the catalogue that was presented and shared with all the partners in more than one occasion to incite and exploit inputs by all partners (Project Meetings and ad hoc virtual meetings) and draft versions were shared for further comments and suggestions.
-In this sense, the identified services were grouped, detailed, and validated with our partners and especially with the BECoop Business partners, the project coordinator (WR) and pilot partners (GOIENER, ESEK, OBS, FIPER) while SEV also offered its experience.
-Further validation for the BECoop catalogues will be sought after M18 (April 2022) when the BECoop Expert Panels will be formed within the Network of Interest to finetune them and ensure their replication value after the completion of the project.
+Task Leader Q-PLAN with the support of the other business partners developed a draft of the catalogue that was presented and shared with all the partners in more than one occasion to incite and exploit inputs by all partners (Project Meetings and ad hoc virtual meetings) and draft versions were shared for further comments and suggestions.
+In this sense, the identified services were grouped, detailed, and validated with BECoop partners and especially with the business partners, the project coordinator (WR) and pilot partners (GOIENER, ESEK, OBS, FIPER) while SEV also offered its experience.
+Further validation for the BECoop catalogues was sought by M18 (April 2022) when the BECoop Expert Panels were formed through the Network of Interest4 and finetuned them in order to ensure their replication value after the completion of the project.